alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 .. note::

-    Notice
     PIPEDA does not require that employers obtain consent from prospective employees, current employees, or terminated employees to collect, use, and disclose information about that person where the information is necessary for the creation, maintenance, and termination of the employment relationship.
 It is, however, the case that the employer will provide notice to the employee so that they are knowledgeable with respect to the information that the employer collects, uses, and discloses.
     This notice should be provided to prospective employees as part of the recruitment process and also as part of the on-boarding process.
 In addition, if there are changes to personal data practices for employee information, employees should be informed about such changes in a timely manner.

 **Consent**